 The stencils have a place to add a coordinating color on the inside of the letter, so I added that as well.

-I am going to hang my banner on my front table that I decorate as my faux mantel.
-I haven’t added everything to it yet, but I will be sure to show you the completed table when I am finished!
+I will hang my banner on the front table I decorate as my faux mantel.
+I haven’t added everything to it yet, but I will show you the completed table when I am finished!

 You may also like: